 Q: Can I submit an application for a system planned for release in 3-4 months?

 Systems must be commercially available to be qualified.
 A rough definition of “commercially available” is that orders are being accepted with an estimated delivery lead time of fewer than two months.
 If you want to get a head start on the review process, you can submit an application a month or two early.
 Most of the review process can be completed, but the system will not be qualified until it is commercially available.

 Q: Are manual switches (e.g. wireless switches) required for system qualification?

 No. However, the DLC does require manufacturers to report whether their occupancy sensing capability is available with a vacancy or manual-on functionality.

 Q: For continuous dimming, do you require the ability to set the transition time or simply that it needs to dim in more than 100 steps?

 There is no requirement for transition time.
-The Specification requires only that the system has the capability to dim in more than 100 steps for at least one mode of operation.
+The Technical Requirements require only that the system has the capability to dim in more than 100 steps for at least one mode of operation.

 Q: Is the ability to disaggregate energy saving feature usage time a requirement for energy monitoring? (e.g. dimming feature was used for x hours, daylight harvesting for x hours, etc.)